mw-intokb/kb/cs.knowl.md

 pc is typical, so if you know base, you can understand it without learning but ! understand! so i need so learn a bit to know it and not just understand

+today a have understood how computer actually work bur before i want to tald a little bit what i have learned 0/1 - electricity that comes truth transistors; after that we have memory- cells that have address and something what hides inside; processor machine that can interpret what is in cells and get thruth programm counter next one adress;in processor hide cache probably the fastest memory that is in computer we need that to do something little and fast, they also predict next move in pc; bios - are commands that ll be interpret by processor at every computer on;
+that ye all is connected with buses; buses are like bus line in a town sp they have theirs way and everyone has  also cash something to send(adress/data/...); those cannot connect to the mouse or keyboard those are conjugated with controllers; video card is a processor but for computer screen; on computer screen are millions of pixels and video card interpret information that comes through bus of processor and "put it on screen" and at to the and drivers are only programms that can understand what commands gives to computer (processor controller)

+that s it i guess for the beginning i need nt know anything more about computer cause basically i understand that.